-Canada's banking system has consistently been ranked in the top ten globally for soundness by the World Economic Forum.
-The private sector financing industry in Canada is dominated by six banks, all of which are federally regulated.
-These banks (The Toronto-Dominion Bank, Royal Bank of Canada, The Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank) are, by Canadian standards, large, well-capitalized and have significant international interests.
-Canada was a signatory to the Basel Accord and the major banks have all exceeded the minimum capital and liquidity requirements established under Basel III.
+Canada's major banks are world-class organizations that have consistently been ranked in the top ten globally for soundness by the World Economic Forum.
+The private sector financing industry in Canada is dominated by six such banks, all of which are federally regulated.
+These banks (The Toronto-Dominion Bank, Royal Bank of Canada, The Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank) are, by Canadian standards, very large, well-capitalized and have significant international interests.
+Canada was a signatory to the Basel Accord and the major banks have, since 2013, all exceeded the minimum capital requirements established under Basel III.
+These banks have also implemented the IFRS 9 reporting standard.

-In addition to the six banks noted above, there are approximately 29 other domestic banks (collectively referred to as "Schedule I Banks").
-There are also approximately 14 subsidiaries of large international banks operating in Canada (referred to as "Schedule" II Banks").
-As well, large international banks may also operate in Canada through branches rather than solely through their subsidiaries.
-These branches (referred to as "Schedule III Banks") will consist of either full-service branches, which may engage in consumer and commercial financing and other financial services activities permitted to Schedule I and II Banks (subject to certain exceptions), or lending branches, which have more limited powers and are more suited to cater to the borrowing needs of small and medium-sized businesses, credit card and consumer loan markets and commercial lending.
+In addition to the six banks noted above, there are approximately 30 other domestic banks (collectively referred to as "Schedule I Banks"), notable among which are HSBC Bank Canada and Laurentian Bank of Canada.
+There are also approximately 16 subsidiaries of large international banks operating in Canada (referred to as "Schedule II Banks").
+As well, large international banks may also operate in Canada through branches rather than solely through their subsidiary.
+These branches (referred to as "Schedule III Banks") will consist of either fullservice branches, which may engage in consumer and commercial financing and other financial services activities permitted to Schedule I and II Banks (subject to certain exception), or lending branches, which have more limited powers and are more suited to cater to the borrowing needs of principally small and medium-sized businesses, credit card and consumer loan markets and commercial lending.

-As in a number of other countries, the four pillars of finance in Canada (banks, securities dealers, insurance companies and trust companies) have largely been dismantled.
-Canadian banks now have significant ownership stakes in the brokerage industry, the insurance industry and the trust industry.
-More recently, Canadian banks have also been allowed to invest in the financial technology sector.
+As in a number of other countries, the four pillars of finance in Canada (banks, securities, insurance and real estate) have largely been dismantled.
+Canadian banks now have significant ownership stakes in the brokerage industry, the trust industry and the insurance industry.